 Many managers use a coaching style in one-to-ones and other interactions with members of their team.
 This is to be encouraged.
-And yet there can be times when the subject that is most pressing is one that cannot be explored with the manager, or when some more intense work is needed.
-And when the person concerned is the most senior in the organisation.
+But there can be times when the subject that is most pressing is one that cannot be explored with the manager, or when some more intense work is needed.
+Or when the person concerned is the most senior in the organisation.
 This is where external coaching can be valuable.

-As a coach, I work with senior managers from the NHS, social care and charitable sector.
-Those I coach tend to have reached a personal and/or career crossroads.
-They may want to explore issues that they cannot discuss anywhere else, including major career decisions or the culture of their workplace and how this aligns, or not, with their personal values.
-Or something significant that has happened that has led them to question their own competence and/or confidence and/or motivation.
+As a coach, I work with senior managers from the NHS, social care and charitable sector, and with young NHS leaders.
+Those I coach tend to have reached a career crossroads.
+They may want to explore issues they cannot discuss anywhere else, including major career decisions, or the culture of their workplace and how this aligns with their personal values.
+Or they may need to explore something significant that has led them to question their own competence and/or confidence and/or motivation.

 As a coach, I follow a number of rules: